wutzi15/Docker-Unleashed/Readme.md

 If you have any ideas please open a pull request.

 # Why?
 Starting on Nov.
-1 2020 docker hub will limit the pulls for free repositories [source](https://www.docker.com/blog/docker-hub-image-retention-policy-delayed-and-subscription-updates/).
+1 2020 docker hub will limit the pulls for free repositories.
+[More info here](https://www.docker.com/blog/docker-hub-image-retention-policy-delayed-and-subscription-updates/).
 As of today I cannot find any (good) alternatives for that.
 Please let me know, if I'm wrong.

 # What?